 The material adverse change definition.
 The buyer’s walk right between signing and closing does not reach a change in the layer.
 The seller can lose the admin, swap the library, or migrate the fine-tune in week eight, and the buyer has no out.

 The closing conditions.
-The list of things that have to be true at the bring-down (accuracy of reps, no MAC, third-party consents) does not include the application layer surviving in working condition into the buyer’s hands.
+The list of things that have to be true at the bring-down (accuracy of reps, no MAC, third-party consents) does not include the AI application layer surviving in working condition into the buyer’s hands.

 Five different parts of the merger agreement.
 Same gap.
 It does not see the asset.
 [S: blind in five places.]